 The Bellwether District (Phase I)

-Hillis-Carnes is providing Construction Materials Testing and Inspection Services for Phase I at the Bellwether District, specifically the Innovation Campus Parcels A and B. The first step in the construction process consists of major earthwork and re-grading of the site.
-The Bellwether District received permits from the City of Philadelphia for nearly 450 acres of earthwork, encompassing over two million cubic yards of earth, which will be redistributed throughout the site.
-The Bellwether District earthwork program is the largest permitted in Philadelphia’s history.
-When executed, it will yield approximately 6.5 million SF of buildings and enable the first phase of infrastructure improvements, including 1.5 miles of new roads and major offsite road improvements along 26th Street.
+Hillis-Carnes is providing Construction Materials Testing and Inspection Services for Phase I of the Bellwether District, specifically for the Innovation Campus Parcels A and B. The initial phase of construction involves extensive earthwork and site regrading.
+The Bellwether District received permits from the City of Philadelphia for nearly 450 acres of earthwork—totaling over two million cubic yards of soil—to be redistributed across the site.
+This program represents the largest permitted earthwork effort in Philadelphia’s history.
+Once completed, the work will support approximately 6.5 million SF of building space and enable key infrastructure improvements, including 1.5 miles of new roads and significant offsite upgrades along 26th Street.

 *Photo courtesy of hrp Group